THIS POST IS PART OF THE ULTIMATE GUIDE TO A HEALTHY LIFESTYLE

 During the holiday season, unhealthy snacks such as cookies or chocolate tend to be available to you at any point throughout the day.
 Luckily, you can use alternative ingredients to make your meals and snacks healthier.

 - Snack on yogurt dips instead of full-fat dips (save 170 calories)

 - Eat sweet potatoes instead of candied yams (save 120 calories)

 - Bring mashed cauliflower as an appetizer instead of mashed potatoes (save 60 calories)

 - Recommend someone to bring fresh green beans instead of green bean casserole (save 100 calories)

 - Make a dessert with a crustless pumpkin pie (save 150 calories)

 - Sip on hot cider instead of eggnog (save 170 calories)

 If you are serious about controlling your weight over the holidays, it may be helpful to draw the line and set goals or limits for yourself.
-Remember it is okay to indulge in an unhealthy snack here and there, but be mindful and aware of how much you are eating.
+Remember, it is okay to indulge here and there, but be mindful and aware of how much you are eating.

 Schedule an appointment